 In addition to its uses as a stimulant and pain reliever, caffeine is also believed to play a role in hair and scalp health.
 For example, one study found that the addition of even just 0.001% of caffeine to hair clippings from Androgenetic Alopecia (AGA) patients counteracted the suppressive effects of testosterone on hair growth.
 It did so by elongating the hair shaft.

 Even better, caffeine has been shown to easily penetrate the scalp.
-This means it’s use in shampoos and other hair products can be effective in treating hair loss.
+This means its use in shampoos and other hair products can be effective in treating hair loss.

 Menthol